Health benefits of drinking coffee before exercise

 An increasing number of studies have also shown that coffee can be used as a fantastic alternative to caffeine to improve exercise performance in areas like cycling and running and produce similar results similar to pure caffeine, found in energy drinks or pre-workouts.

 This means that your favourite hot brew may even be more effective at improving resistance exercise than caffeine by itself.
 This is why many energy drinks, and pre-workouts containing caffeine are consumed before exercise.
 But it looks like a natural caffeine hit is best before exercise, and can improve mental focus, alertness, anaerobic performance, and endurance performance.
-Total weight lifted when performing squats to failure.

 Courtesy of the Journal of Strength and Conditioning Research